 How to Apply to EFSC's Dental Hygiene Program

 Dental Hygiene is a two-year Associate in Science Degree Program with dental core classes beginning each May.
 Applicants are evaluated for admission based upon the Selection Criteria and Point System.
-For admission, students MUST satisfy program entrance requirements, including the program prerequisites of NUTRITION, MICROBIOLOGY, and ANATOMY & PHYSIOLOGY 1 & 2.
-Bonus points will be given for taking INTRODUCTION TO HEALTH CARE prior to the application deadline.
+For admission, students MUST satisfy program entrance requirements, including the program prerequisites of GENERAL BIOLOGY, MICROBIOLOGY, and ANATOMY & PHYSIOLOGY 1 & 2.
 All science courses must be completed with a "C" or better, within the past 10 years.
+Bonus points will be given for taking INTRODUCTION TO HEALTH CARE and HUMAN NUTRITION prior to the application deadline.
 Students who are currently enrolled in one of the above science courses at the application deadline may still be eligible to apply - see a Health Science Advisor.

 Following the application deadline, files are closed to additional information and sent to the Admissions Committee for selection.
 Incomplete files will not be considered for program admission.
 Top candidates will be notified by phone and scheduled for an interview with members of the admissions committee.
 All applicants will be notified by mail of their status in the program, approximately 6 – 8 weeks after the application deadline.

 See a Health Science Advisor

 See a Health Science Advisor to set up an academic plan to ensure that the required coursework and testing is completed before the application deadline.
 In addition, seeing a Health Science Advisor just before the application deadline for an Advising Session is mandatory for program acceptance.

 Verify EFSC General Admissions Status (Current, New, or Returning)

 Students must be current students at Eastern Florida State College before they can apply to the Dental Hygiene program.